gmag11/painlessMesh/README.md

 `port` = the TCP port that you want the mesh server to run on.
 Defaults to 5555 if not specified.
 [`connectMode`](https://gitlab.com/BlackEdder/painlessMesh/wikis/connect-mode:-ap_only,-sta_only,-sta_ap-mode) = switch between AP_ONLY, STA_ONLY and STA_AP (default) mode

+### void painlessMesh::stop()

+Stop the node.
+This will cause the node to disconnect from all other nodes and stop/sending messages.

 ### void painlessMesh::update( void )

 Add this to your loop() function